Keys to a Fabulous Garden

 Establishment is crucial

-Add Groganic compost to garden beds prior to planting, this will loosen soil for growing roots and provide a quality medium to assist plants to absorb nutrients and moisture.
+Add Organic Pure Magic Compost to garden beds prior to planting, this will loosen soil for growing roots and provide a quality medium to assist plants to absorb nutrients and moisture.

 3.Feeding - The balanced diet

-A monthly does of Maxicrop around the garden will help to re-invigorate tired roots and re-juvanate existing plants.
+A monthly dose of Maxicrop around the garden will help to re-invigorate tired roots and re-juvanate existing plants.
 Ask us about a quick and easy applicator to apply Maxicrop.

 5.Mulch - The finishing touch